 If I hadn’t taken two gap years, I wouldn’t have learned two important lessons: 1) It is central to get to know and hear the voices of the community you serve, and 2) your love for learning shouldn’t end after college.

 The two years I spent studying public health have further motivated me to pursue dentistry.
 I learned about the importance of health literacy and connecting with my community, as well as how much I loved to learn.
 As a result, both of these areas are ones I hope to continue working on and strengthening as a first-year dental student through volunteering to teach children about oral health at schools, health fairs and other events, and continuing to absorb as much information as I can in dental school so that I never let my love for learning fade.

 Your journey to dental school doesn’t end just because you take a gap year.
 In some ways, it has just begun.
 Enjoy the path you’re on, and take advantage of all that you’ll learn along the way.
 It’ll help you to become a better dentist in the long run.

 ~Joan Daniel, New England ’22

 About Joan Daniel

-Joan Daniel, New England '22, is a past predental committee member for ASDA's 2017-2018 District 1 Predental Advisory Committee.
-In addition to being involved in her ASDA chapter, Daniel is an admissions ambassador for predental interview days and she works at the recreation center on campus.
-She loves photography, spending time with family and friends, and trying new coffee shops.
+A Massachusetts native, Joan Daniel currently is a first-year student at the University of New England (UNE) in Portland, Maine.
+She's an active member of her chapter, serves as an admissions ambassador for predental interview days and works at the recreation center on campus.
+Joan loves photography, traveling, spending time with family and friends, and trying new coffee shops.